 Indication for COVID-19 virus sampling:

-Any patient who is going home but will return the following day for a surgical procedure should have a test in ED prior to discharge.
+Any patient who is going home but will return the following day for a surgical procedure.
+This should be done in ED prior to discharge.

 Elective admissions and patients undergoing routine testing will be swabbed by the relevant ward/department including pre-assessment as per SOP.